 · It takes time to build habits that can support this lifestyle but the progress you make is worth the investment.

-· You will feel empowered and in control with your food choices because they are coming from a place of self-care.
+· You will feel empowered and in control of your food choices because they are coming from a place of self-care.

-· It allows you to make peace with food, heal limiting beliefs you may hold about yourself and food and opens you up to embracing your special gifts and talents so that you can show up in the world and have an impact which is unique.
+· It allows you to make peace with food, heal limiting beliefs you may hold about yourself and food, and opens you up to embracing your special gifts and talents so that you can show up in the world and have an impact that is unique.

 I know that diets can still be so appealing with all the promises they make and the ingrained beliefs you may have.

 But breaking the cycle of thinking diets are the answer and stepping over to a holistic approach will give you everything you are looking for and more.